SaveUp- Simplifying Fintech App Experience

 Adding a transaction manually

 While transactions made via cards and linked bank accounts are automatically tracked, managing hard cash expenses can often slip through the cracks.
-SAVEUP ensures that adding cash transactions is intuitive and hassle-free with a simple 4-step process.

 Key Takeaways